 The Southeast is bustling with opportunity.
 Georgia, in particular, is poised to continue a trend of being an outstanding place to pursue an enriching life and fruitful career.
 Just look at these compelling facts:

-- Georgia is one of the fastest-growing states in the nation.
-The state's population is projected to expand by about 9.5 percent from 2020 to 2030.1
+- Georgia is growing rapidly.
+The state's population is projected to expand by about 13 percent from 2020 to 2030.

-- Georgia's cities tend to have below-average living costs when compared to major American cities and the nation as a whole.2
+- Georgia's cities tend to have below-average living costs when compared to major American cities and the nation as a whole.

 In terms of vibrant career sectors, this state has many.
 Here are seven of the most prominent ones that are often in alignment with programs you can find at Georgia trade schools and vocational colleges: